acegiansal/Sysc3303_Elevator/README.txt

 and effectively simulate an elevator in realtime.

 # Classes
-- Building Class
-This class contains the main, which starts the threads and the logging

--Config Class
-This class contains the important information required to configure the code.
-This includes the port configuration for the messaging.

-- Elevator Class
-This class implements the runnable interface.
-It simulates an elevator and recieves information from the other class to "move" the elevator
-This class also notifies the user of when requests and current processes that the elevator is going

--ElevatorBox Class
-This class receives the information from scheduler and receives other information from the two elevator.

--ElevatorEvent Class
-This is an enum class that contains the constants used in the Elevator class

-- ElevatorInfo Class
-This class gathers all of the info of the elevator including direction, time, and floor.
-It is synchronized with other threads to recieve and send information on the elevator

-- ElevatorIntermediate Class
-This class acts as an intermediate between both the elevator and the scheduler

--ElevatorState Class
-This is an enum class that contains the constants used in the Elevator class

--Floor Class
-This class implemets the runnable interface.
-It reads the text file and updates the scheduler to tell the elevator where to go.

--logging Class
-the logging class is a custom built logging class.
-This logger prints all the data and information received and sent from all the classes and prints it ut in the console and creates a file that contains all of the logged data

--PacketProcessor
-This class has the logic to process all of the different packages used to send and receive messages between all the different classes
--Schedular Class
-The schedular class implemets the runnable interface.
-It uses synchronization between the floor messages and elevator messages list.
-It has methods to add and get messages from these lists and updates this information across the other threads.
-It receives and sends request basically telling the elevator where to go.
+- ConfigInfo
+This class configures everything for the elevator, this includes the packet sizes, ports and times for the elevator

+-ElevatorBox
+The ElevatorBox class in this code is responsible for managing elevator statuses and requests.
+It provides methods for getting and setting elevator statuses and requests, and ensures thread safety through synchronized methods.

+-ElevatorControl
+The ElevatorControl class is responsible for controlling the behavior of the elevators in the system.
+It creates a Scheduler and ElevatorIntermediate objects for each elevator and listens for status updates from the elevators.

+-ElevatorIntermediate
+Elevator Intermediate is a mediator class that acts as an intermediary between the ElevatorControl and individual elevators.
+It receives updates and requests from the ElevatorControl, and sends requests to the appropriate elevator.

+-Logging Class
+the logging class is a custom-built logging class.
+This logger prints all the data and information received and sent from all the classes and prints it ut in the console and creates a file that contains all the logged data

+-Scheduler
+This class schedules all the elevators and makes sure the correct elevator is selected to run

+-ElevatorStatus
+The ElevatorStatus class is a representation of the current status of an elevator in a building.
+It contains information such as the current floor the elevator is on, its direction (up, down, idle, or stuck), and its ID.

+-RequestPacket
+The RequestPacket class is used to create objects that represent requests made by passengers for elevator service

+-BrokenDoors
+The BrokenDoors class extends the DoorState class and represents the state of the elevator doors when they are stuck open.
+It tries to close the doors when it is entered and sets a timer to check if the doors have been fixed.

+-CloseDoors
+The CloseDoors class represents the state of the elevator doors when they are closing.
+When the state is entered, a timer is set for the duration of the door closing time.

+-DoorState
+This code represents the DoorState class which is used to handle elevator door states.

+-ElevatorState
+Elevator State defines an abstract class for the different states of an elevator.
+It includes methods for setting and interrupting a timer, handling requests, and updating the elevator's status.

+-Idle
+The Idle class is a subclass of ShaftState representing the idle state of an elevator car.
+When an elevator car is in an idle state, it updates its status and waits for a request to arrive.

+-MoveFloor
+The MoveFloor class extends ShaftState and handles the movement of the elevator between floors, updating the current floor and starting an arrival sensor thread while also setting a timer for floor traversal time.

+-OpenDoors
+The OpenDoors state opens the elevator doors for a set amount of time and then transitions to either CloseDoors or BrokenDoors state depending on elevator status.

+-ShaftState
+The ShaftState class is an abstract class that extends ElevatorState and provides some default implementations for its methods.

+-Timer
+This class is for the timer object

+-ArrivalSensor
+This class configures and sets the arrival sensor

+-ElevatorCar
+The ElevatorCar class handles the management of floor queues, elevator status, and communication with the central control system.

+-ElevatorCommunications
+This class implements the Runnable interface.
+It handles sending and receiving data packets for an elevator car object

+-DirectionLamp
+This class configures and turns the direction lamp on or off -Floor
+The Floor class represents a floor in the building, with floor number, type, floor button, up and down direction lamps, and an array of elevator cars that have arrived at the floor

+-FloorButton
+Configures and sets the floor button and direction

+-FloorLamp
+sets if floor lamp is pressed or not
+-FloorReceive
+This class receives floor info

+-FloorSend
+This class sends floor info